Ashley, Bradley, Chicot, Desha, Drew County Arkansas assistance programs.

 Call the Warren Arkansas Southeast Arkansas Community Action Corporation at (870) 226-2668 to apply for or learn more about the resources and assistance programs above.

 Thousands of people across the region do not have health insurance or are faced with overwhelming medical bills and debts.
 Look into a community clinic in order to get help.
-Learn more on community clinics or
+Learn more on free health care clinics or dental care for the low income.

 Arkansas Department of Health, Southeast Region is a local community clinic.
 It provides treatment, medicine, referrals, and information on health care needs and services.
 Learn about government health care and get referred to specialists in the area.